Q: Why are you encouraging people to leave a gift in their Will?

-A: Include a Charity cannot recommend a specific solicitor, but we suggest that you contact the Law Society in your state or territory for a referral to an appropriate legal professional in your area.
+A: Include a Charity cannot recommend a specific solicitor.
+However you can use our helpful Find a Solicitor search tool to Find a Professional Advisor near you, or contact the relevant Law Society in your state or territory and ask for a referral.

 Q: How does my charity become a supporter of the Include a Charity campaign?